This post is intended to be used in my master course CC-MEI-2019

 - Other Windows versions: Link to Docker Toolbox.

-Task 1.2: Download and run the Docker image.
+Task 1.2: Download the Docker image.
 Open a terminal (Mac/Linux), Open cmd or powershell (Windows 10 Pro) or Open the Docker CLI (Other windows versions) and then run:

 #Download the docker image docker pull jorditorresbcn/dl